In 25 Districts, 28 Complexes Reach Reconstruction Threshold

 Safety and Residential Environment Deterioration Al

-The fastest solution to Seoul's housing shortage in the 1990s was the construction of high-density apartment complexes.
-In line with then-President Roh Tae-woo’s “Two Million Housing Units Construction Plan,” apartment complexes with floor area ratios (FARs) approaching 400% began to spring up across Seoul.
-The unique characteristics of each area and the capacity limits of infrastructure, such as road networks, were not considered.
-At that time, the priority was on how quickly as many housing units as possible could be supplied in a short period.
+The fastest solution to Seoul’s housing shortage in the 1990s was the construction of high-density apartment complexes.
+In line with the Roh Tae-woo administration's “Two Million Homes Construction Plan,” apartment complexes with floor area ratios (FAR) approaching 400% began to rise across Seoul.
+The limitations posed by local topography or infrastructure, such as road networks, were not taken into account.
+The top priority at the time was how quickly a large number of homes could be supplied in a short period.

-Now, more than 30 years later, Seoul is facing the consequences of “high-density apartment aging.”
-In the next five years, approximately 126,000 units in 251 complexes—each with a floor area ratio above 300%—will reach the legal age for reconstruction.
-Since these apartments were already built with high floor area ratios, a significant number of them are expected to have difficulty securing sufficient units for general sale, making reconstruction challenging.
-However, the issue of aging high-density apartments is not just about whether reconstruction is possible.
-The dense clusters of high-rise, high-density apartments in the city center are also linked to future urban environmental challenges.
-If left unattended due to limited profitability caused by restrictions such as floor area ratios, the city environment could deteriorate.
-This is why a broader perspective is required when addressing housing issues in metropolitan areas like Seoul and its surroundings.
-This series will examine the issue of aging high-density apartments and possible solutions in three installments. <Editor’s Note>
+Now, more than 30 years later, Seoul is facing the consequences in the form of “high-density apartment aging.”
+Over the next five years, approximately 126,000 apartment units—across 251 complexes—with an FAR greater than 300% will reach the statutory age for reconstruction.
+Because many of these were already built at very high density, a significant number are unlikely to secure sufficient units for general sale, making reconstruction a challenge.
+However, the issue of high-density apartment aging is not just about whether or not reconstruction is possible.
+High-rise, high-density apartments densely packed in urban areas also present risks for the future urban environment.
+If these complexes are neglected due to limited business feasibility resulting from FAR restrictions, the urban environment could deteriorate further.
+This is why it is important to take a broader view of housing issues in major cities like Seoul and their surrounding areas.
+This series will examine the problems and potential solutions regarding aging high-density apartments in three parts. <Editor’s Note>

 [Boomerang of High-Density Apartments ①] 120,000 Units with 300% FAR to Reach Reconstruction Threshold by 2030...
 Seoul’s 'Apartment Republic' Hits Its Limit View original image

-It has been found that the number of apartment units with a floor area ratio (the ratio of total floor area to the size of the land parcel) of 300% or more that will reach the reconstruction threshold within the next five years exceeds 120,000.
-Up to this year, only 11,277 apartment units with an FAR above 300% have surpassed the legally mandated period for reconstruction, but this figure is expected to increase tenfold over the next five years.
-Especially considering that most newly built apartments in recent years have an FAR approaching 300%, the number of units eligible for reconstruction is expected to rise even further.
-Since most of these apartments will struggle to ensure business viability for reconstruction without measures such as FAR relaxation or zoning upgrades, early preparation is urged as the issue could escalate into a social problem.
+It has been found that the number of apartment units with a floor area ratio of 300% or higher, which are more than 30 years old and will reach the statutory reconstruction period within the next five years, exceeds 120,000.
+While only 11,277 apartment units with an FAR over 300% have exceeded the reconstruction period as of this year, that number is expected to increase tenfold over the next five years.
+Moreover, considering that most newly built apartments in recent years have an FAR close to 300%, the number of units eligible for reconstruction is projected to rise even further.
+As these apartments will struggle to ensure business feasibility during reconstruction without measures such as FAR relaxation or zoning upgrades, there are growing calls to proactively prepare for what could become a major social issue.

-According to a comprehensive analysis by The Asia Business Daily of building registers in Seoul using the Ministry of Land, Infrastructure and Transport’s Construction Hub, there are a total of 530 complexes—comprising 234,178 units—that were approved for completion since 1990 and have an FAR exceeding 300%.
-Among these, 28 complexes with 11,277 units were completed before 1996 and have reached the reconstruction threshold as of this year.
-If the scope is extended to complexes that will reach the threshold within the next five years, the numbers increase to 223 complexes and 114,828 units.
-In other words, by 2030, a total of 251 complexes with 126,105 high-density apartment units in Seoul will be subject to possible reconstruction.
+According to a full analysis conducted by The Asia Business Daily on June 17—using building ledger data from the Ministry of Land, Infrastructure, and Transport’s Construction Hub—there are a total of 530 apartment complexes, comprising 234,178 units in Seoul, that received construction approval since 1990 and have an FAR of 300% or higher.
+Of these, 28 complexes, or 11,277 units, were completed before 1996 and have reached the statutory reconstruction period as of this year.
+If the scope is expanded to include complexes that will reach the reconstruction period within the next five years, the number rises to 223 complexes, or 114,828 units.
+In summary, by 2030, a total of 251 complexes and 126,105 units of high-density apartments in Seoul will be eligible for reconstruction.

-According to the Seoul Metropolitan Government’s Urban and Residential Environment Improvement Ordinance, buildings with five or more stories constructed after 1986 must meet one of two requirements to be eligible for reconstruction: more than 30 years since completion and either a site area of 10,000 square meters or more, or a total of 200 or more units.
+According to the Seoul Metropolitan Government’s Urban and Residential Environment Improvement Ordinance, buildings with five or more floors constructed after 1986 must satisfy at least one of the following requirements to be eligible for reconstruction after 30 years: a site area of at least 10,000 square meters or at least 200 residential units.

 [Boomerang of High-Density Apartments ①] 120,000 Units with 300% FAR to Reach Reconstruction Threshold by 2030...
 Seoul’s 'Apartment Republic' Hits Its Limit View original image

-The reason for the focus on high-density apartments is that, except for a very few cases, most of these complexes will find it difficult to pursue reconstruction through private initiatives.
-The viability of reconstruction projects is directly tied to the existing floor area ratio.
-Complexes with lower FARs can secure more units for general sale through reconstruction, thereby lowering the financial burden on member owners.
-In contrast, high-density apartments have limited capacity to secure such units.
-To make matters worse, the aftermath of the Middle East conflict has sent construction material prices soaring.
-As a result, the construction cost burden on owners has already increased significantly.
-Baek Jun, CEO of J&K Urban Renewal, said, “In complexes with an FAR exceeding 270%, excluding public contributions, in most cases you cannot even rebuild the same number of units as currently exist,” adding, “Even one-to-one reconstruction is difficult in these cases.”
+The reason high-density apartments are attracting attention is that, with few exceptions, most of these complexes are unlikely to find a path forward through private-sector reconstruction.
+The business feasibility of reconstruction is directly tied to the existing floor area ratio.
+Complexes with lower FARs can secure a significant number of units for general sale during reconstruction, thereby reducing the financial burden on current homeowners.
+In contrast, high-density apartments are limited in the number of units they can make available for general sale.
+On top of this, material costs have skyrocketed due to the impact of the Middle East conflicts, further increasing construction costs for residents.
+Jun Baek, CEO of J&K Urban Renewal, said, “In complexes with an FAR above 270%, it is usually impossible to reconstruct the same number of units in the same size, except for those to be donated to the public,” adding, “Even one-for-one reconstruction is difficult in most cases.”

-If the maintenance projects for these apartments are delayed for a long period due to insufficient viability, it may pose a safety risk for residents.
-Safety issues are already emerging in aging high-density complexes.
-For example, Eunma Apartment in Daechi-dong, Gangnam-gu, where a fire in February resulted in one death, was completed before the installation of sprinklers became mandatory, leaving it without adequate fire prevention facilities.
-Similarly, Daesang Town Hyundai Apartment in Banghak-dong, where a 2023 fire led to two deaths and 30 injuries, was also built before sprinklers were required for buildings with more than 16 stories, leaving the lower floors—where the fire broke out—in a safety blind spot.
+If the maintenance of these apartments is delayed for a long period due to insufficient business feasibility, it could pose safety risks to residents.
+Safety problems have already been reported in aging high-density complexes.
+For example, Eunma Apartment in Daechi-dong, Gangnam-gu, where a fire in February claimed one life, was completed before sprinkler installation became mandatory, resulting in inadequate fire safety equipment.
+Similarly, the Daesang Town Hyundai Apartment in Banghak-dong, where a 2023 fire killed two people and injured 30, was built before sprinklers were required for buildings taller than 16 floors, leaving the lower floors where the fire broke out without adequate fire protection.

 [Boomerang of High-Density Apartments ①] 120,000 Units with 300% FAR to Reach Reconstruction Threshold by 2030...
 Seoul’s 'Apartment Republic' Hits Its Limit View original image

-Experts warn that the aging of high-density apartments could, in the long term, lead to urban slumification.
-Lee Taehee, Associate Research Fellow at the Korea Research Institute for Construction Policy, said, “Compared to Japan, which faced the issue of aging multi-family housing earlier, Korea collects relatively small sums for long-term repair reserves, so some complexes may eventually find it impossible to cover maintenance expenses as aging progresses.
-If these complexes are left unattended for a long time due to lack of business viability, slumification could damage the urban landscape.”
+Experts warn that the aging of high-density apartments could, in the long run, lead to urban slumification.
+Lee Taehee, Associate Research Fellow at the Korea Research Institute for Construction Policy, said, “Compared to Japan, which faced the issue of aging apartment buildings earlier, Korea’s long-term repair reserve funds are much smaller.
+As a result, some complexes may reach a point where they can no longer afford repairs after a certain level of deterioration has set in.
+If these complexes are neglected for a long time due to a lack of business feasibility, this could eventually result in slumification that damages the city’s appearance.”

 This content was produced with the assistance of AI translation services.